Dragonaut: The Resonance

+Dragonaut: The Resonance (ドラゴノーツ -ザ・レゾナンス-, Doragonōtsu -Za Rezonansu-) is a Japanese anime television series co-produced by Gonzo and Nihon Ad Systems (NAS).
+It was broadcast for 25 episodes on TV Tokyo from October 2007 to March 2008.
+An additional original video animation (OVA) episode was released in 2009.

-On November 2, 2007, a manga adaptation published by Shueisha started serialization in the Japanese shōnen manga magazine Jump Square.
-It ended serialization in April 2008, publishing a total of six chapters.
-A bound volume containing all the chapters was released on May 2, 2008.
+A manga adaptation by Satoshi Kinoshita was serialized in Shueisha's shōnen manga magazine Jump Square from November 2007 to April 2008, with its six chapters collected in a single tankōbon volume.

-Plot summary
+Plot

 Twenty years prior to the story's beginning, an asteroid headed for Earth destroys Pluto.
 Due to Pluto's destruction, the asteroid, which is dubbed Thanatos, becomes temporarily stagnant in Pluto's orbit.
 Now, in order to avoid Earth's impending destruction, the International Solarsystem Development Agency (ISDA) works on the "D-Project", and secretly creates weapons called "Dragons" after finding a dragon egg under the ocean.
 However, they soon find out that the asteroid is not their only threat, as powerful, destructive dragons from Thanatos appear on Earth.

 After witnessing what looks like a murder by a strange creature, Jin Kamishina, a lonely 18-year-old boy who lost his family in a shuttle accident two years ago, gets involved with the ISDA and their efforts to battle the dragons from Thanatos.
 Helping him is Toa, a mysterious girl who saves him from falling to his death after the creature attacks him.
 As they delve deeper into the mysteries of the dragons, they encounter new friends and enemies, and also develop a closer relationship.